csulva/Ragtime/README.md

 ```python
 flask run
 ```
-Then, navigate to your register template: [localhost:5000/auth/register](#) and register your email address.
-Confirm yourself as a user by opening the link sent to you in an email (see [Send Emails](#send-emails))
+Then, navigate to your register template: __localhost:5000/auth/register__ and register your email address.
+Confirm yourself as a user by opening the link sent to you in an email (see [Send Emails](#send-emails)).

+Now you can create your own compositions!

 ## Migrations
 Whenever a database migration needs to be made.
 Run the following commands